Basic AntiSpam whitelisting fails to work on messages where a dot (.) exist in the user name which is to the left of the @ symbol.

 Code related issue.

-This is scoped to be fixed in 8.1.2 which has an ETA of around April 15, 2013.
-We also have a work around for this issue.
-The work around is a extension manager that monitors the events for new arriving mail.
+The work around is an extension manager that monitors the events for new arriving mail.
 If the email meets some logic the extension manager will create a backup of the field needing to be modified, change the dot(s) (.) to the left of the @ sign to underscores (_), allow SMSDOM to then process the message.
 The whitelist only works with the information to the right of the @ sign so the changes will help with this issue.